More case studies with I sections

 Architectural response for complete redesign

-The response by Aedificare architects along with ArcelorMittal Research & Development received permission to transform both buildings and turn them into lively places.
-Upon completion of the rehabilitation work, 452 studio apartments as well as a medical center, measuring 320 m2, are available.
+The submission from Aedificare architects along with ArcelorMittal Research & Development received permission to transform both buildings and turn them into lively places.
+Upon completion of the rehabilitation work, 452 studio apartments as well as a medical centre, measuring 320 m2, became available.

-The silhouette of the two buildings was completely redesigned and modernized:
+The two buildings were completely redesigned and modernised:

 - The buildings are intersected by criss-crossing pathways, allowing glimpses of the sky and the landscape.

-- The activity rooms, which are located at the end, are treated with aluminum, and so are the 2 side walls but with a different aluminum siding from the existing one.
+- The activity rooms are treated with aluminum, as are the two side walls, but with a different aluminum siding from the existing one.

-- The size of the bulging elevator appears to insufflate other building proportions.
+- The size of the bulging elevator appears to inflate other building proportions.

 - The side staircase with railings gives a face lift to the side wall of the building.
-Optionally, it is covered with taut, reinforced, screen printed PVC canvas to strengthen the railings.
+It is covered with taut, reinforced, screen-printed PVC canvas to strengthen the railings.

 - The new steel corridors that run along the facades at each level are used to access the apartments and also serve as a meeting place or as an extension of living spaces.

-- Cap shaped, and just like wings, they appear to highlight and reinforce this new silhouette.
-It allows the corridors to be sheltered.
+- Cap-shaped and just like wings, they appear to highlight and reinforce this new silhouette, while allowing the corridors to be sheltered.

 - The signs on the railings are written with a bold and rich font which adds to the overall theme.